Oxshott: Early history

+Modern history

+In 1885, Oxshott railway station, first named Oxshott and Fairmile, was opened on the new Guildford Line.
+The railway transformed Oxshott from "a hamlet of pig farmers" into a popular destination for London commuters, who occupied newly constructed mock Tudor mansions on land that had been released by the Crown Estate.
+A small high street also developed to service their needs.

 The religious needs of the growing population were met by the consecration of St. Andrew's Church in 1912, in the Church of England.
 Oxshott became a parish in its own right in 1913 under that name; this putting an end to the use of the pre-1913 spelling of Ockshot, as used, for example, in 1911 in its topographical description in the Victoria County History.
 The high street expanded from what were once just three shops: a drapers, a tobacconists and a set of tea-rooms.
 Industry arrived in Oxshott when John Early Cook set up his brickworks from the local deep patch of suitable clay, in 1866.
 Production continued until 1958, and the works' distinctive chimney was demolished in 1967.
 Heathfield Pond is the site of the brickwork pit; it was previously called Brick Pond.
 The pond is about 100 ft (30 metres) deep with a cottage and machinery at the bottom.
-Alfie Skelton (aged 15) died in a boating accident on the pond in March 2011.

 From 1920 until 1978, the Oxshott Pottery, founded by Henry & Denise Wren, was based at Potters Croft in Oakshade Road, Oxshott.